This post contains affiliate links

 The key to any engineering project is being flexible and being able to adapt to whatever comes.
 There are a number of different factors that may cause delays or changes that need to be made before a project can come to successful completion.
 I believe in being flexible.
 Having the ability to adapt to whatever may come up.
 Those are important skills because things rarely go according to plan.
 Being flexible is an important part of any engineering project.

 What was your most challenging infrastructure experience in Afghanistan?

 Sustainment.
 Where we were in Afghanistan people were living in mud huts and did not understand the concepts of sustaining and maintaining the buildings being built.
 They believed because we were building concrete structures they would last forever and would require no upkeep.
 Buildings would quickly fall into disrepair since they were not properly maintained.
-And the quality of work to begin with was often not up to American standard.
+And the quality of work, to begin with, was often not up to American standards.
 With limited ability to see projects under construction and no tools besides computers and pencils.
-We were not able to properly inspect projects.
+We were not able to properly inspect the projects.